blacknon/lssh/provider/README.md

 ## About

 The `provider` directory contains external provider implementations used by `lssh`.
-Providers are grouped by capability:
+Providers are grouped by capability or implementation style:

 - [`inventory`](./inventory/README.md): generate `server` entries from cloud or API inventories
+- [`mixed`](./mixed/README.md): multi-capability providers that combine inventory with connector behavior
 - [`connector`](./connector/README.md): define or mediate how a resolved `server` can actually be connected
 - [`secret`](./secret/README.md): resolve `*_ref` values just before connect